Qepanna/goFlux/README.md

 2018](https://doi.org/10.1371/journal.pone.0200876) to restrict the curvature in the HM model for a more reliable flux estimate.
 In the HM model, the curvature is controlled by the kappa parameter.
-Hüppi et al. suggested the use of the kappa.max to limit the maximal curvature allowed in the model (see their R package [`gasfluxes`](https://cran.r-project.org/package=gasfluxes), available on the CRAN).
+Hüppi et al. suggest the use of the kappa.max to limit the maximal curvature allowed in the model (see their R package [`gasfluxes`](https://cran.r-project.org/package=gasfluxes), available on the CRAN).
 This procedure introduces less arbitrary decisions in the